eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

     }.serialize()

 ```
 Please check [KeyBindingTest](src/test/kotlin/eu/europa/ec/eudi/sdjwt/KeyBindingTest.kt) for more advanced
 issuance scenario, including adding to the SD-JWT, holder public key, to leverage key binding.

 ## Holder Verification

-In this case the SD-JWT is expected to be in Combined Issuance format.
+In this case, the SD-JWT is expected to be in Combined Issuance format.

 `Holder` must know: